 - Higher than average fees for account closure, paper statements and wire transferring services

 - Maximum account balance limit ($2 million)

-- While 2.20% is one of the highest APYs in the market today – there are still a few banks that offer higher or have better perks.
-As of August 2019, here are some competitors you might want to also take a look at:
+- While 0.05% is one of the higher APYs in the market today – there are still banks that offer higher or may have better perks, depending on your individual situation.

 Is A HSBC Direct Savings Account FDIC-Insured?

 Yes.
 HSBC Bank USA is a FDIC member, which means that funds deposited into their Direct Savings Accounts are insured up to the maximum allowed by law.

 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation providing deposit insurance to depositors in U.S. commercial banks and savings institutions.
 The FDIC insures deposits according to ownership category (such as individual, joint or accounts with beneficiaries).
 The current maximum amount is $250,000 per depositor, per insured bank, for each account ownership category.